Tag Archives: Vinyl

 Alcatrazz was conceived as a Rainbow-style outfit.
 And with songs like the parpy AOR opener Island In The Sun and the Spotlight Kid rerun Jet To Jet, their debut definitely fits the bill.
 But there’s something more sophisticated at work here.
 Yngwie’s neo-classical riffing adds an intricate, frosty edge and his soloing on tracks like Kree Nakoorie is impossibly exciting.
 And Bonnet responds with a forceful and acrobatic vocal performance that thrills on tracks like General Hospital as well as contributing to the album’s cerebral edge with intelligent, quirky lyrics on tracks like the phenomenal Hiroshima Mon Amour (“the fireball that shamed the sun”).
 The languid Big Foot drags a bit and the bluesy Suffer Me is a little anti-climatic but there is no escaping the fact that No Parole From Rock N’ Roll is a dazzling, state-of-the-art, riot in the dungeon.

-KISS – Hotter Than Hell (Review)
+KISS – Hotter Than Hell (Album Review)

 KISS – Hotter Than Hell (1974 – with German logo variant!)